frankshearar/builderCI/README.md

 1. Read [Travis CI docs](http://about.travis-ci.org/docs/)
 2. Create your own .travis.yml file by copying [the template travis.yml][1] into the home directory of your git project.
-3. Decide which platforms you want tested (Squeak-4.3, Squeak-4.4, Pharo-1.3, Pharo-1.4 and/or Pharo-2.0) and edit the .travis.yml
+3. Decide which platforms you want tested (Squeak-4.5, Pharo-1.4, GemStone-3.1.0.2, etc.) and edit the .travis.yml
    file to create your build matrix.
+See the [builderCI .travis.yml][5] for the current list of supported platforms.
 If you are using [Metacello][3] with your project you shouldn't have to make any other edits.
 Metacello and FileTree are pre-installed in the image.
 3. Create a [tests/travisCI.st][2] that contains the code to load your project, its tests and launch